Prime Directive (role-playing game): Prime Directive RPG 1993

 The original release of Prime Directive was published by Task Force Games in 1993.
 Using an in-house design by Mark Costello and Timothy D. Olsen, it used a D6-style system similar to Shadowrun and Star Wars.
 Aspects of the game include a multi-tiered task resolution system, where characters can achieve 'Complete', 'Moderate', 'Minimal', 'Failure' or 'Botch' levels of success with their actions, and the Character Reputation and Background system that allows characters to “spontaneously” develop skills, abilities, and prior associations appropriate to the mission at hand.

 The published books for the game included the core rulebook, a Federation sourcebook. and a few adventure books.

 GURPS Prime Directive 2002

-After the folding of Task Force Games and the cancellation of the original Prime Directive line, Amarillo Design Bureau, Inc., the new publishers of Star Fleet Universe games, were left with the question of what to do with PD.
+After Task Force Games closed and the cancellation of the original Prime Directive line, Amarillo Design Bureau, Inc., the new publishers of Star Fleet Universe games, were left with the question of what to do with Prime Directive.
 They were primarily a wargame company, and the poor sales of the supplements were cause for a reexamination.
-Eventually, they approached Steve Jackson Games to utilize the Powered by GURPS format.
+Eventually, they approached Steve Jackson Games to licence Powered by GURPS.

-D20 Prime Directive 2005 and D20M Prime Directive 2008
+D20 and D20M Prime Directive

 The core rulebook, D20 Klingons, D20 Romulans (no D20M as of Aug 2011), and D20 Federation are available for this system.
-Supplements for the Gorns, Tholians and other empires/races are in various writing stages.

-Prime Teams

-Prime Teams are a concept pioneered in the original Prime Directive game.
-The concept is a specialized landing party that can perform a variety of functions, including science, negotiations, and combat.
-While "Prime Teams" are a Federation designation, nearly every empire has their own equivalent.